Security-Onion-Solutions/securityonion-docs/jupyter.rst

 ::
   s = searchContext.query('query_string', query='event.module:sysmon')

-In this example, we are looking for logs that contain a field called `event.module` and a value of `sysmon` (Sysmon logs).
-Once more, we'll press **Shift+ENTER**, and continue on.
+In this example, we are looking for logs that contain a field called ``event.module`` and a value of ``sysmon`` (Sysmon logs).
+Once more, we'll press **Shift+ENTER** and continue on.

-Last, we'll submit our query in the next cell using the following:
+Finally, we'll submit our query in the next cell using the following:
 ::
   response = s.execute()
   if response.success():